 Laura B. Friedel

-Partner and Chair of Employment & Executive Compensation
+Partner in and Leader of Employment & Executive Compensation

 Counseling and other day-to-day representation:

 The best way to avoid litigation (or be in the best position should it arise) is to develop and implement strong employment practices.
 Best practices, however, are not one size fits all.
 Laura works with companies of all sizes to develop employment policies and practices, prepare employee-related documents and respond to particular questions and situations, all with an eye toward improving employee relations, minimizing risk, and effectively operating the business.
 Laura assists companies in drafting and negotiating employment and severance agreements, agreements with temporary staffing agencies, confidentiality agreements, and non-solicitation and non-competition agreements.

 Sometimes, despite the best practices, employees, former employees and government agencies file claims against employers.
 Laura represents companies before federal and state courts and agencies in all types of employment litigation – including discrimination, harassment and retaliation litigation, wage and hour and wage payment claims, whistleblower complaints, and restrictive covenant disputes.
 She recognizes that not all cases should be litigated in the same manner and works with her clients to determine how to best reach their goals.

 Traditional Labor / Union Relations: